sekotszs/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website is a website that works for all platforms as well as adapts to any person with a disability.
+Fully Responsive works to fit all screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means formatting a site based on the dimensions of a mobile device with the possible intention to format to a desktop version and vice versa.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows for us to make simple rem conversions.
+Example: 1.6 rem is 16px.
+It changes based on screen size.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows us to do more with our css and use a unique syntax.
+We are able to use things such as variables, nesting, mixins, etc, to make out css more easy and shorter.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love the nesting, it makes everything so much neater and easier to read/find.
+I am having troubles with the media queries though.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.